fterhar/tas1516_car_01/two_scans/README.md

 # Contribution Tobias Müller: One combined scanner

-The contribution consists of one node "CP.py", one launch file, and multiple configuration changes.
-The code is in the file: https://github.com/tas1516-group-01/tas1516_car_01/task2/src/CP.py
+The contribution consists of one node "two_scans_node", one launch file, and multiple configuration changes.
+The code is in the file: https://github.com/tas1516-group-01/tas1516_car_01/blob/master/two_scans/src/two_scans_node.cpp

 Program Flow:
-  1. Initialization: reads the config file, starts the action server, sets the initional position (start position 2) of the car, and publishes the position to the topic "initialpose"
-  2. After starting the action server the robot can receive goals.
-The first goal is the planner position.
-The position is important, because the robot needs an overview over the whole obstacle for the planning task.
-The starting position is a bad position for planning, because only the first pylon is visible by the front scanner.
-  3. If the robot reach the planning position (left side of the first pylon), it will start with the planning task:
-  	1. Recognition of the pylons and their distance to the car
-  	2. Validation of the detected pylons (valid distance, distance to wall, distance one pylon to another)
-  	3. Setting goals: seven goals will be set: Between the pylons and left/right side of the pylons
-  	4. The integrated planner of the car will plan the path through the obstacle.
-  4. After planning the goals the car will start driving through the obstacle.
+  1. Initialization: Subscribe the front and back scan topic, publish combined scan signal and sets the listener for the transformation.
+  2. For the processing of both scanner signals two callback functions (front and back scanner) are required.
+The callback functions will receive the scan information and processes the coordinate system transformation from the laser into the target frame of the combined scanner.
+Then the signal will be converted into a pointcloud and be saved into class varibale for later usage.
+  3. If both scanner signals were received and the time difference of the signals are less then 20 ms, a combined scan signal is published.
+Otherwise only the front scanner signal will be published.
+A separated submission of both signals is not possible, because the simulated combined scanner requires a constant timestep between two signals.

 ## Execution

-Before starting the node it is important to setup the configuration for hector_mapping and amcl.
+Before starting the node it is important to set up the configuration for hector_mapping and amcl.
 Per default this nodes will use the topic "scan" for their algorithms.

-Add in the move_base.launch file at the end of the specification the following line:
+Add at the end of the specification of the move_base.launch file the following line:

 `<!-- Run AMCL -->`